395px

 In a hospital room

-At 9:43 Simon was born
+At 9:43, Simon was born

 It's the summer of '63

-He was raised like the others
+He was raised like everyone else

-With a firm hand and serenity
+With a firm hand, but calmly

 Simon went abroad

-Far from home he forgot that sermon
+Far from home, he forgot that sermon

-And a big cardboard box
+And a satchel

 People say that one day the Pope came to visit him

-Without warning, what a mistake
+Without warning, what a mistake!

-He said to him: Hello, how are you, dad?
+He said: Hello, how are you, Dad?

 How's it going?